 Hot water systems store energy but unlike batteries which use chemical reactions so store energy, hot water systems store energy as heat.
 If you have electric hot water then by simply adding a timer or solar power diverter you can reduce energy costs by up to 30% by using excess solar energy during the day.

 How much does a home battery system cost?

 The cost of home battery system depends on the size (capacity) of the battery and type of solar or hybrid inverter used.
-Typical household batteries can cost anywhere from $3500 up to $15,000 or more depending on the storage capacity measured in kWh (kilowatt hours).
+Typical household batteries can cost anywhere from $3000 up to $15,000 or more depending on the storage capacity measured in kWh (kilowatt hours).
 As a very general guide batteries cost between $1000 to $1200 per kWh installed.
-For example the Tesla Powerwall 2 with 13.2kWh of storage capacity costs around $14,000 fully installed.
+For example the Tesla Powerwall 2 with 13.2kWh of storage capacity will cost around $14,000 fully installed.

 There are many different systems available which suit many different household energy needs.
 Here we have provided a guide as how much a typical battery systems will cost for a typical 3 bedroom home.

 LG Chem RESU